leontoeides/indicium/README.md

 ## 3. Searching

 The `search` function will return keys as the search results.
 Each resulting key can then be used to retrieve the full record from its collection.
-Search keywords must be an exact match.

 Search only supports exact keyword matches and does not use fuzzy matching.
 Consider providing the `autocomplete` feature to your users as an ergonomic